Elections in the Czech Republic

 All elections in the Czech Republic are based on the principle of universal suffrage.
 Any adult citizen who is at least 18 years old can vote, except those who have been stripped of their legal capacities by a court, usually on the basis of mental illness.
 Elected representatives are elected directly by the citizens without any intermediaries.
 Election laws are not part of the constitution, but – unlike regular laws – they cannot be changed without the consensus of both houses of the Parliament.
 The Czech Republic uses a two-round plurality voting system for the presidential and Senate elections and an open party-list proportional representation system for all other elections.
-The proportional representation system uses the D'Hondt method for allocating seats.

 Elections are usually held over two days, from 14:00 to 22:00 on Friday and then from 8:00 to 14:00 on Saturday.

 System of elections

 Presidential elections

 Any citizen aged 40 or over can stand for president, unless they have already served two terms in the office or have been found guilty of treason by the Constitutional Court.
 From 1993 to 2008, presidents were elected by both houses of the Parliament in three rounds of voting.
 Since the 2013 election the president is elected directly by the people in two rounds, where the top two candidates from the first round face each other again in the second round.
 Presidents are elected for five-year terms.